Hyacinth Graf Strachwitz: Battle for the Narva Bridgehead

-The spring thaw meant that the tanks were then impossible to use.
+The advance brought the Strachwitz Battle Group hope of destroying the entire bridgehead.
+However, the spring thaw meant that the tanks were impossible to use.
 The 8th Army repelled the German attack, which lasted from 19 to 24 April.
 The Germans lost 2,235 troops, dead and captured, in the offensive, while the total of German casualties in April, from all causes, was 13,274.
 Soviet casualties in April are unknown, but are estimated by Mart Laar to be at least 30,000 men from all causes.
 The losses exhausted the strengths of both sides.
 The front subsequently stagnated with the exception of artillery, air, and sniper activity and clashes between reconnaissance platoons for the next several months.